 So how do you cut down on the expense of dry cleaning?

-For starters, you could only buy garments that don’t require dry cleaning.
+For starters, you could only buy garments that do not require dry cleaning.
 That’s the single most economical way to get the job done!

 But everybody probably has a least a few articles of clothing already hanging in their closet that say “Dry clean only” on the tag.
 So the more sensible approach is to learn how to wash dry clean only items at home so you don’t have to pay dry cleaner prices.